debopriyadey/ATMmanagement/README.md

 **Operations that can be performed by a customer**
 - Check the Balance and other Deatails of the Account
-- Widhdraw Money from his Account
+- Withdraw Money from his Account
 - Deposit Money to his Account